Biologic drugs seriously changed how psoriasis is treated. That’s because they affect your immune system and slow down the growth of skin cells.

 - Infliximab-dyyb (Inflectra) and infliximab-abda (Renflexis) are biosimilars to infliximab (Remicade)

-This drug was approved in 2014 to treat adults with active psoriasis.
+This treats adults with active psoriasis.
 It blocks an enzyme that’s linked to inflammation.
 Unlike biologics, which are given as shots, you take it by mouth.
 "Patients often prefer a pill," Ferris says.
 "Also, the safety profile is good, and it doesn't require lab tests."
 But she adds that apremilast generally doesn’t work as well as a biologic.

 A recent advancement in these medications is a foam that combines a vitamin D-based drug and a steroid.
 The combination of calcipotriene (Calcitrene, Dovonex, Sorilux) and betamethasone dipropionate (Enstilar, Taclonex) is one of the strongest drugs for psoriasis that's not given as a shot, Brodell says.
 He recommends it for people with psoriasis in areas like their knees, elbows, or scalp, who don't need a drug that works throughout their bodies like a biologic does.